-This is only half false.
-Costa Rica does have paved roads but only the main roads and highways are paved.
+This is only partly true.
+Costa Rica does have paved roads but mainly just the main roads and highways.
 There are several highways here and the new InterAmericana highway by Liberia is very nice (it even has 3 lanes!)

 It’s never cold in Costa Rica

 There are actually 26 micro-climates in Costa Rica and it is a very mountainous country.
-Due to all the valleys, some places are around 1500 meters in elevation and though it doesn’t get cold, it can get chilly.
+Due to all the valleys, some places are around 1500 meters (5000 feet) in elevation and though it doesn’t get cold, it can get chilly.

 Monteverde, San Jose, San Isidro de Perez Zeledon, Vara Blanca and San Vito are some places that are high in elevation.
-The average temperature is around mid 80’s F and goes down to low 70’s F during dry season.
+The average temperature is around mid 80s F (28-29 C) and goes down to low 70s F (22 C) during dry season.
 In rainy season, it can get even colder if its raining so make sure to bring a jacket since it’s also usually very windy.

 Mexican and Costa Rican culture are the same

 A lot of visitors think Mexican and Costa Rican cultures are the same which is absolutely not true.
 Mexico is actually in North America and the two countries don’t have many similarities.

 Mexican Spanish and Costa Rican Spanish are completely different (they don’t say “andale” in Costa Rica) and the food is different.
 Let me tell you that Mexican tacos are nothing like Costa Rican tacos!